-Combined Jewish Philanthropies (CJP), in partnership with the Jim Joseph Foundation (JJF), is pleased to announce the availability of Professional Development/Learning Grants for professionals who work with Jewish teens.
+Combined Jewish Philanthropies (CJP) is pleased to announce the availability of Professional Development/Learning Grants for professionals who work with Jewish teens.

 The Professional Development/Learning Scholarship Program covers some or all of the following expenses, with receipts:

 - Event/program registration fees (excluding late registration fees)